Look at that! Those trout are feeding on duns.”

 2. Fins mean nymphs

-If you see only a dorsal fin or tail (and not the trout’s note), then the trout is feeding on something just below the surface.
+If you see only a dorsal fin or tail (and not the trout’s nose), then the trout is feeding on something just below the surface.

 This is a good time to use unweighted nymph, which floats just beneath the surface.
 Or, you can use an emerger pattern which sits low and protrudes into the film beneath it.
 A pattern which rides high, like a Parachute Adams, will not work well unless it gets water-logged and disappears from your sight.